List of county councils in England

 Two-tier non-metropolitan county councils in England (red).

-There are currently 21 county councils in England, all of which serve areas known as non-metropolitan counties.
-The county councils serve as the upper-tier authorities in a two-tier arrangement; their areas are divided into a number of non-metropolitan districts, which each have a district council.
+There are currently 23 county councils in England, which serve areas known as non-metropolitan counties.
+21 of the county councils serve as the upper-tier authorities in a two-tier arrangement; their areas are divided into a number of non-metropolitan districts, which each have a district council.
+Durham County Council and Northumberland County Council are unitary authorities, which combine county and district functions.

 The first county councils were created in 1889 under the Local Government Act 1888.
 There was a significant reform of the number, powers and jurisdictions of county councils in 1974.
 County councils were also established for the metropolitan counties created in 1974, but the metropolitan county councils were all abolished in 1986.
 From 1995 onwards numerous unitary authorities have been created.